nfdi4plants/ARCitect/README.md

 npm start
 ```

-3. (optional) Compile the app for your operating system
+1. (optional) Compile the app for your operating system

+(optional) Install sub modules, this must be done once for each setup otherwise the files will be missing in compiled ARCitect

+   1. Download Swate: Run `./scripts/downloadSwate.ps1` (windows) or `./scripts/downloadSwate.sh` (linux).
+Without this you must fallback to production version of Swate
+   2. Download Git binaries.
+Tracked via submodule can be pulled via: `git submodule update --init --recursive`

 ```bash
 npm run compile # for linux